 7 - Create character charts for each of your main characters.

-The important things to remember to include are birthdate, physical appearance, family history, personality traits, quirks, and of course their goals and motivations throughout the book.
+I offer a free character chart template here if you'd like.
+But the important things to remember to include are birthdate, physical appearance, family history, personality traits, quirks, and of course their goals and motivations throughout the book.

 8 - Make a spreadsheet outline of each scene based on your four-page summary.